Why Start a Word Weavers International Chapter (and why become a member)?

 Compiled by Carol Barnier, Past Word Weavers President & Mentor

-I recently found myself composing an answer to this very question when a woman, contemplating her own Word Weavers chapter, asked me about the plusses of joining a group like ours versus going it alone.
-I began to jot down a few benefits, and before I knew it, the list had really grown, and I thought it worth sharing.
+I recently found myself composing an answer to this question when a woman, contemplating her own Word Weavers chapter, asked me about the reasons for joining a group like ours versus going it alone.
+I began to jot down a few benefits, and before I knew it, the list had grown.

 - Scholarships to the Florida Christian Writer’s Conference.
 Word Weavers owns this solid conference with top-notch speakers and workshop leaders.
 (My own breakthrough into Focus on the Family came via this conference several years ago.)